techidaily/site-facebook/source/_posts/facebooks-reputation-on-the-line-amid-tech-doubts.md

 ![person pointing on paper with charts](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/12/survey.jpg)

- The[Washington Post](https://context-cdn.washingtonpost.com/notes/prod/default/documents/bad5bba7-476c-4c62-af50-89b25ee900db/note/806258bc-ed60-4ef6-a706-b8291639b0a3.#page=1) conducted the poll in November 2021 across a random national sample of 1,122 adult Americans.
+ The [Washington Post](https://context-cdn.washingtonpost.com/notes/prod/default/documents/bad5bba7-476c-4c62-af50-89b25ee900db/note/806258bc-ed60-4ef6-a706-b8291639b0a3.#page=1) conducted the poll in November 2021 across a random national sample of 1,122 adult Americans.
 92% of the individuals surveyed say they use the internet almost constantly, several times a day or at least once daily.

  79% of users say tech companies do not provide enough control over how their services track and use information.
 64% favor greater government regulation over how internet companies handle privacy issues.